nikosdion/joomla_com_upgrader/README.md

 **What it already does**
 * Namespace all of your MVC (Model, Controller, View and Table) classes and place them into the appropriate directories.
-* Refactor and namespace helper classes.
+* Refactor and namespace helper classes (e.h.
+ExampleHelper, ExampleHelperSomething, etc).
-* Refactor and namespace HTML helper classes into HTML services.
+* Refactor and namespace HTML helper classes (e.g. JHtmlExample) into HTML services.
+* Refactor and namespace custom form field classes (e.g. JFormFieldExample, JFormFieldModal_Example, etc).
 * Change static type hints in PHP code and docblocks.

 **What I would like to add**
-* ⚙️ Refactor and namespace custom form field classes.
 * ⚙️ Refactor and namespace custom form rule classes.
 * ⚙️ Refactor static getInstance calls to the base model and table classes.
 * ⚙️ Refactor getModel and getView calls in controllers.